World Snooker Championship to Remain at Sheffield's Crucible Theatre Until 2045

 Key Facts

-- The World Snooker Championship will stay at the Crucible Theatre in Sheffield until 2045.
+- The World Snooker Championship will stay at the Crucible Theatre in Sheffield until at least 2045.

-- The future location of the tournament had previously been uncertain before this deal.
+- The tournament's future location had been uncertain prior to the new deal.

 What Happened

-A new deal has been reached to keep the World Snooker Championship at Sheffield’s Crucible Theatre until 2045, with planned renovations to the venue.
+A new agreement has been reached to keep the World Snooker Championship at Sheffield's Crucible Theatre until at least 2045, with planned refurbishments to the venue.

 Why It Matters